ShivamShrivastava/Smart-Mirror/modules/default/alert/README.md

 # Module: Alert
-The alert module is one of the default modules of the MagicMirror.
+The alert module is one of the default modules of the SmartMirror.
 This module displays notifications from other modules.

 ## Usage
 To use this module, add it to the modules array in the config/config.js file: